Updated

 California does not place caps on non-economic damages in personal injury cases the way many states do.
 This means that whatever fair and reasonable value of non-economic damages the jury finds will generally be the amount the several parties will have to pay for the injuries they caused.

 The exception, however, is with medical malpractice cases.
-There is a cap of $250,000 on pain and suffering damages in these types of cases.4
+There is a cap on your damages for pain and suffering in these types of cases.

 Each responsible party will only be obligated to pay the amount of non-economic damages which corresponds to their percentage of fault.
 Unlike economic damages, you may not collect the whole sum from one party.